 Because the disc sits perpendicular to the flow when open, a minor pressure drop and slight flow turbulence are unavoidable.
 This means butterfly valves are not generally suited for use in processes containing solids, grit, and other abrasive material present in them, particularly in waterworks, as they might collect on the disc and prevent a tight seal when attempting to close the valve.
 Unlike gate valves, the lack of flow restriction elevates the risk of fluid hammering.
 Fluid hammering can cause a sudden increase in pressure and damage the instrumentation.

 Ball valves contain a stem and ball which turns horizontally.
-The ball valve is best used in applications requiring on and off control without pressure drop.
-These valves are characterized by a long service life and provide reliable sealing during their lifespan even when they are not in use for a long time.
-As a result, ball valves are more popular shut-off valves than gate valves.
+They are best used in applications requiring on and off control without pressure drop.
+These valves are characterized by a long service life and provide reliable sealing during their lifespan, even when they are not in use for a long time.
+As a result, they are more popular shut-off valves than gate valves.

 The ball valve drives the valve handle to rotate by a transmission, which in turn causes the ball to pivot perpendicular to the media flow.
 It opens when the ball's hole is in line with the flow and closes when it is spun 90 degrees by the valve handle.
-While mainly used for non-slurry applications, ball valves are also suitable for applications that need a tight shut-off.
-The immediate opening and closing of the ball make ball valves essential in some applications that require media isolation.
+While mainly used for non-slurry applications, ball valves are also ideal for applications that need a tight shut-off.
+The immediate opening and closing of the ball make it essential in some applications that require media isolation.

 Thanks to its robust open and close mechanism, the gate valve has the most minimum pressure drop among other valves.
-Gate valves offer no resistance to the flow of fluid, making them unfit for controlled applications.
+These valves offer no resistance to the flow of fluid, making them unfit for controlled applications.
 The straight-through flow path provides minimum erosion and turbulence.
 Media accumulation is almost negligible in gate valves.

 The butterfly valve's speedy opening and closing speed make it suitable for throttling, flow regulation, and adjustment control.
 However, the pressure loss is more considerable than the ball and gate valve.
 Hence, the pressure loss and limitations in operating temperatures should be considered when choosing a butterfly valve.